syselement/ine-notes/icca/cloud-foundations/README.md

 Cloud **regional computing** refers to the deployment of cloud computing resources within a specific geographic region.

-Cloud service providers typically have **multiple data centers** located in different regions around the world, and regional computing allows users to deploy and access their cloud resources in a specific geographic area/**availability zones**.
+Cloud service providers typically have **multiple data centers** located in different regions around the world, and regional computing allows users to deploy and access their cloud resources in specific geographic areas/**availability zones**.

 - `e.g.` - [Google Cloud Global Locations](https://cloud.google.com/about/locations/)

-**Availability** refers to the measure of how accessible and operational cloud services an resources are to users (load balancing, disaster recovery, redundancy, failover).
+**Availability** refers to the measure of how accessible and operational cloud services and resources are to users (load balancing, disaster recovery, redundancy, failover).

 **Cloud scale** refers to the ability of cloud computing systems to handle large-scale workloads and accommodate rapid growth and demand.
 It refers to the capacity and capability of cloud infrastructure to scale resources, such as computing power, storage and network bandwidth, in response to varying workloads and user demands, also minimizing costs by **auto-scaling**.